-Dyslexia, Autism, Executive Functioning/ADHD, Emotional Disabilities (Mood disorders, PTSD, RAD, ODD, Personality Disorders, etc.), PANDAS/PANS, Social Communication Disorder, Learning Disabilities, Brain Injury
+Emotional Disabilities (Mood disorders, PTSD, RAD, ODD, Personality Disorders, etc.)

 Kristina is actively involved in the education, disability, and early learning communities.
 She stays current in the field as a member of the Council for Exceptional Children (CEC), the AZ Association of Behavior Analysts (AzABA), the Association of Behavior Analysts International (ABAI), the Association of Contextual Behavioral Science (ACBS), and the International Dyslexia Association (IDA).
-Most recently Kristina joined the AzABA Public Policy Committee to bring awareness and action in the area of ABA in Special Education.
-In 2013, Kristina was appointed to the ADE Special Education Advisory Panel (SEAP) and invited on the ADE Special Education Rule Committee.
-In the past, she also served for four years as a Board Member for the Arizona Food Allergy Alliance and on the Board of Directors for the AZ Branch of International Dyslexia Association (IDA).
-In addition she was the only parent representative in a group of 35 community leaders from around the state to participate on the First Things First Task Force to develop the Arizona Early Childhood Plan.
+Kristina participates in the AzABA Public Policy Committee to bring awareness and action in the area of ABA within Special Education.
+Kristina has been appointed to the ADE Special Education Advisory Panel (SEAP) since 2013 and was on the ADE Special Education Rule Committee.
+She also served for four years as a Board Member for the Arizona Food Allergy Alliance as well as the Board of Directors for the AZ Branch of International Dyslexia Association (IDA).
+Kristina was the only parent representative in a group of 35 community leaders from around the state to participate on the First Things First Task Force to develop the Arizona Early Childhood Plan.

 Kristina has 30 years of experience in the field of Early Education, Early Intervention, and Mental Health.
 She has worked with the Parent Training Information Center for the state of Arizona (Raising Special Kids), as a Disability Specialist for Early Head Start, an Education Curriculum Specialist for Head Start, and a Mental Health Consultant for First Things First.
-Kristina is dedicated to supporting parents through the journey of special education and she provided special education consulting and advocacy to families for over 10 years.
+Kristina is dedicated to supporting parents through the journey of special education and she provided special education consulting and advocacy to families across Arizona and Utah for over 10 years.